anquanscan/sec-tools/README.md

 [ShonyDanza](https://github.com/fierceoj/ShonyDanza): A customizable, easy-to-navigate tool for researching, pen testing, and defending with the power of Shodan.
 [Perfect-Malware-Samples](https://github.com/Perfectdotexe/Perfect-Malware-Samples): Fresh malware samples caught in the wild daily from random places. 🎣
 [SocialScraper](https://github.com/Aravindha1234u/SocialScraper): Social Scraper is a python tool meant for Detection of Child Predators/Cyber Harassers on Social Media
 [Disclosures](https://github.com/jdgregson/Disclosures): My publically disclosed vulnerability reports.
+[Computer-Science-Engineering](https://github.com/comidan/Computer-Science-Engineering): Collection of all courses, and their materials, attended at Politecnico di Milano during both Bachelor level degree and Master level degree in Engineering, Computer Science Engineering